jastice/esa/README.md

 ## Problems?

-If you have trouble getting this to run, simply file an issue.
+If you have trouble getting this to run, or have other questions, simply file an issue.

 ## License
-Licensed under [LGPL](http://www.gnu.org/licenses/lgpl.html), just like JWPL.
+You can consider this work licensed under [LGPL](http://www.gnu.org/licenses/lgpl.html), just like JWPL.
 Or whatever other license is compatible.
+Ask me if you're unsure.